steveafrost/steveafrost.com/_posts/2016-05-16-two-weeks-deep-into-coding-school.md

 date: 2016-05-16 15:00:00 -04:00
 categories: blog
 tags: flatiron-school learning-to-code
-description: How does it feel after attending a coding school for two weeks?
-I do a brief recap this week.
+description: "How does it feel after attending a coding school for two weeks?
+I do a brief recap this week."
 comments: true

 ---